British picture restorers, 1600-1950 - H

 See British picture framemakers on this website.

-The Holder picture restoration business continued in one form or another over five generations from the early 1800s until the 1970s.
+The Holder picture restoration business continued in one form or another over five generations from about 1810 until the 1970s.
 Edward Holder was followed by his sons Edwin, Henry and, trading independently, William (see below).
 William was followed by his son, William Boulter Holder, trading as William Holder & Sons from 1886, and then by his grandson, William Addison Holder, who went into partnership with William Vallance, who was followed by his own son, Roy Vallance.

 Edward Holder: The Yorkshire artist, Edward Holder (1783-1865) was born in Burlington in Yorkshire in 1783 and married Jane Watson in 1808 at Holy Trinity, Hull.
 They had seven children of whom the three sons became restorers, Edwin (1809-64), William (1817-87) and Henry Wharrey (1824-80).
 The family is said to have moved to London in about 1810.
-Edward Holder does not appear to be recorded in Hull directories before 1838.
-He advertised in 1844 as a ‘cleaner and restorer of ancient painting’ at 46 George St, Hull, that he had formerly been assistant to the late Mr W. Hammond of Greek St in London (Hull Packet 12 January 1844).
+Edward Holder eventually returned to Hull but seems not to be recorded in Hull directories before 1838.
+He advertised in 1844 as a ‘cleaner and restorer of ancient painting’ at 46 George St, Hull (Hull Packet 12 January 1844).
 He would appear to be the individual who died in the Hull district in 1865.

-Two portraits of Shakespeare attributed to 'Holder, a picture cleaner’, were identified as spurious in a review of 1829 (Gentleman's Magazine, vol.99, 1829, p.49).
-‘Grandfather’ Holder is said to have worked at Petworth, cleaning the most important pictures, apparently with sensitivity despite a malicious story spread by the artist, Thomas Phillips, that Claude’s Laban had been damaged in the process (Blunt 1979 p.122).
-More specifically, Edward Holder worked for Lord Egremont, cleaning Simon Verelst's Prince Rupert, and lining Juan Pantoja de la Cruz's Archduchess of Austria in 1833 (Brockwell 1915 p.327; Petworth House, see C.H.
+Holder’s name crops up elsewhere in records relating to Petworth.
+‘Grandfather’ Holder is reported to have cleaned the most important pictures at Petworth, apparently with sensitivity despite a malicious story spread by the artist, Thomas Phillips, that Claude’s Laban had been damaged in the process (Blunt 1979 p.122).
+More specifically, Holder worked for Lord Egremont, cleaning Simon Verelst's Prince Rupert, and lining Juan Pantoja de la Cruz's Archduchess of Austria in 1833 (Brockwell 1915 p.327, see Sources below; C.H.
 Collins Baker, Catalogue of the Petworth Collection of Pictures in the possession of Lord Leconfield, 1920, p.91).

 Edwin Holder: Edwin Holder (1809-64), Edward’s son, was christened at Sculcoates, Yorkshire, on 17 September 1809.
 He may be the individual who married Charlotte Graff at St Clement Danes on 4 January 1830.
 A miniature painter, ‘E. Holder’, was recorded at 33 Queen St in Robson’s London directory from 1836 to 1840.
+Edwin Holder took out insurance as a picture dealer at 388 Oxford St on 16 September 1840 (Sun Fire Office policy registers, 578/1333858).
 In 1841, Edwin Holder described himself in the Post Office London directory as ‘Professor of cleaning and restoring damaged pictures’, later changing this to ‘Professor of the Art of cleaning and restoring damaged pictures’.
 He was recorded in the 1841 census as a picture cleaner, age 31, living in Westminster with his wife Charlotte, age 32, and their daughter Charlotte, age 12, and in 1851 at Bray in Berkshire, his sight recorded as defective, living with his wife, daughter Charlotte, age 20, also a picture restorer, and Frederick Bridell, an apprentice (see below).

 After more than twenty years’ practice in London, Edwin Holder returned to Yorkshire, probably in 1860 when he advertised from Bootham Stray Cottage, York, as an artist and restorer of damaged paintings, promoting a recently discovered preservative varnish (Yorkshire Gazette 29 December 1860, transcript on York Art Gallery files made by David Alexander, 1983).
 Holder’s advertisement names some of his patrons including the Provost and Fellows of Eton, John Wombwell of Eaton Square and D.M.
 Perceval of Wilton St, Grosvenor Place, both in London, and Mrs Markham at Becca Hall, Aberford, J. Hope Barton and Mrs Barton at Stapleford Park, Pontefract, and Thomas Croft at Hutton Bissel, Pickering, all in Yorkshire.
 He also thanked Miss Winn and Charles Winn at Nostell Priory.

 At Nostell, Edwin Holder continued his family’s work on the collection.
-He is described as treating a Claude, four works by Salvator Rosa, three by Richard Wilson, four by Van de Velde and a portrait by Peter Lely (C. Aitchison Hull, Frederick Lee Bridell 1830-63, 2007, pp.8-9, referring to letters from Holder in Leeds Archives).
+He is described as treating a Claude, four works by Salvator Rosa, three by Richard Wilson, four by Van de Velde and a portrait by Peter Lely (Aitchison Hull 2007 pp.8-9, see Sources below, referring to letters from Holder in Leeds Archives).
 At Nostell, ‘E. Holder’ relined Allan Ramsay's Charles Erskine in 1842 and cleaned an Elsheimer in 1849 (Brockwell pp.196, 242).
-He is said to have worked on collections in Lincolnshire, Yorkshire, Chichester and London (C. Aitchison Hull, Frederick Lee Bridell 1830-63, 2007, p.9).
+He is said to have worked on collections in Lincolnshire, Yorkshire, Chichester and London (Aitchison Hull 2007 p.9).

 In about 1848, when visiting Southhampton, Edwin Holder had taken an apprentice, a talented young self-taught artist, Frederick Lee Bridell (1830-63), on the basis that he would cover Bridell’s expenses in return for all his pictures with a further percentage to be paid to the artist on the sale of his work.
 Bridell painted Holder’s portrait in 1850, showing him holding a magnifying glass and a stretcher with unlined canvas (sold Christie’s 24 May 2006, reidentified and repr.
-C. Aitchison Hull, Frederick Lee Bridell 1830-63, 2007, pl.I).
+Aitchison Hull 2007 pl.I).

 Holder showed paintings at various exhibitions, 1859-64, including the British Institution, the Society of British Artists and the Liverpool Academy.
 He was exhibiting from Church Terrace, Isleworth, 1859-60, and then from York later in 1860.
 He was recorded at Bootham Stray Cottage in the 1861 census as an artist and restorer of paintings.
 It was Edwin Holder, rather than his father, who died at Nostell Priory on 8 February 1864 while undertaking restoration work for Charles Winn (Brockwell 1915 p.67); his death was recorded in 1864 in the Hemsworth district in Yorkshire, when he left effects worth under £450.